swerik-project/the-swedish-parliament-corpus/readme/readme-template.md

 ## The data set

-The full data set consists of multiple parts:
+The full data set consists of multiple parts, which are version controlled independently from eachother.
+For convenience, the most up-to-date versions of these data sets are zipped and made available as a package on [the release page](https://github.com/swerik-project/the-swedish-parliament-corpus/releases) any time there's an update.
+These components are:

-- ```records.zip``` -- Parliamentary records (riksdagens protokoll) from 1867 until today in the [Parla-clarin](https://github.com/clarin-eric/parla-clarin) format
+- ```records_vX.X.X.zip``` -- Parliamentary records (riksdagens protokoll) from 1867 until today in the [Parla-clarin](https://github.com/clarin-eric/parla-clarin) format
-- ```metadata.zip``` -- Comprehensive list of members of parliament, ministers and governments during this period + associated metadata (mandate periods, party info, etc)
+- ```persons_vX.X.X.zip``` -- Comprehensive list of members of parliament, ministers and governments during this period + associated metadata (mandate periods, party info, etc)
-- ```dumps.zip``` -- various files containing merged / filtered / wrangled (meta)data
+- ```dumps_v20XX.XX.XX.zip``` -- various files containing merged / filtered / wrangled (meta)data
-- [In progress] -- An annotated catalog of motions submitted to the parliament with linked metadata
+- [comming soon] -- An annotated catalog of motions submitted to the parliament with linked metadata
+- [comming soon] -- An annotated catalog of Interpellation questions submitted to the government and Interpellation debates within the parliament

+### Version compatibility

+The table below is a record of semantically versioned repositories that are known to be compatible a the time of dated releases here:

+{version_info}

 ## Basic use